 Goal 10: Reduced Inequalities

 International aid can be damaging for communities if they are not given the chance to become sustainable.
 However, before this can be done the essentials need to be provided: WATER, FOOD, HEALTH and EDUCATION.
-The main reason why The Butterfly Tree concentrates on one area at a time is to make sure all these esential are in place before moving on.
-Once adequate facilities are available income generating-acitivities can be introduced.
+The main reason why The Butterfly Tree concentrates on one area at a time is to make sure all these essentials are in place before moving on.
+Once adequate facilities are available income generating-activities can be introduced.
 There is very little opportunity for employment when the poverty levels are so extreme, the main source of income in rural areas is subsistence farming, curio making and local retailers.

 In 2020 we donated six water reticulation systems to schools in order for them to access water for irrigation during the dry season: River View, Katapazi, Musokotwane, Singwamba, Matengu and Chaba.
 Five schools were given boreholes.